NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

    For projects using PackageReference, after a successful restore, the package should be present in the *global-packages* folder and the `obj/project.assets.json` file is recreated.
 For projects using `packages.config`, the package should appear in the project's `packages` folder.
 The project should now build successfully.

-2. After running Package Restore, if you still experience missing packages or package-related errors (such as error icons in Solution Explorer in Visual Studio), you may need to [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md).
+2. After running Package Restore, if you still experience missing packages or package-related errors (such as error icons in Solution Explorer in Visual Studio), you may need to follow instructions described in [Troubleshooting Package Restore errors](package-restore-troubleshooting.md) or, alternatively, [reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md).

    In Visual Studio, the Package Manager Console provides several flexible options for reinstalling packages.
 See [Using Package-Update](reinstalling-and-updating-packages.md#using-update-package).